-2.2.9 Rural Areas
+Rural Areas 2.2.9

-- Municipalities are encouraged to plan for a variety of cultural and 1. economic opportunities within rural settlement areas to serve the needs of rural residents and area businesses. - 2.
-Public service facilities in rural settlement areas should be co-located and integrated in community hubs, and priority should be given to maintaining and adapting existing public service facilities in community hubs to meet the needs of the community, where feasible. - 3.
-Subject to the policies in Section 4, development outside of settlement areas may be permitted on rural lands for: - a) the management or use of resources; - b) resource-based recreational uses; and - c) other rural land uses that are not appropriate in settlement areas provided they:
+- 1. Municipalities are encouraged to plan for a variety of cultural and economic opportunities within rural settlements to serve the needs of rural residents and area businesses. - 2.
+Public service facilities in rural settlements should be co-located and integrated in community hubs, and priority should be given to maintaining and adapting existing public service facilities in community hubs to meet the needs of the community, where feasible. - 3.
+Subject to the policies in Section 4, development outside of settlement areas may be permitted on rural lands for: - a) the management or use of resources; - b) resource-based recreational uses; and - c) other rural land uses that are not appropriate in settlement areas provided they: - are compatible with the rural landscape and surrounding local land uses: - will be sustained by rural service levels; and ii. - iii. will not adversely affect the protection of agricultural uses and other resource-based uses such as mineral aggregate operations. - 4.
+Where permitted on rural lands, resource-based recreational uses should be limited to tourism-related and recreational uses that are compatible with the scale, character, and capacity of the resource and the surrounding rural landscape, and may include:

-- are compatible with the rural landscape and surrounding i. local land uses: - ii. will be sustained by rural service levels; and - iii. will not adversely affect the protection of agricultural uses and other resource-based uses such as mineral aggregate operations. - 4.
-Where permitted on rural lands, resource-based recreational uses should be limited to tourism-related and recreational uses that are compatible with the scale, character, and capacity of the resource and the surrounding rural landscape, and may include: - a) commercial uses to serve the needs of visitors; and - b) where appropriate, resource-based recreational dwellings for seasonal accommodation. - 5.
-Existing employment areas outside of settlement areas on rural lands that were designated for employment uses in an official plan that was approved and in effect as of June 16, 2006 may continue to be permitted.
-Expansions to these existing employment areas may be permitted only if necessary to support the immediate needs of existing businesses and if compatible with the surrounding uses. - 6.
-New multiple lots or units for residential development will be directed to settlement areas, but may be allowed on rural lands in site-specific locations with approved zoning or designation in an official plan that permitted this type of development as of June 16, 2006.
+- a) commercial uses to serve the needs of visitors; and - b) where appropriate, resource-based recreational dwellings for seasonal accommodation. - Existing employment areas outside of settlement areas on rural lands that 5. were designated for employment uses in an official plan that was approved and in effect as of June 16, 2006 may continue to be permitted.
+Expansions to these existing employment areas may be permitted only if necessary to support the immediate needs of existing businesses and if compatible with the surrounding uses. - New multiple lots or units for residential development will be directed to 6. settlement areas, but may be allowed on rural lands in site-specific locations with approved zoning or designation in an official plan that permitted this type of development as of June 16, 2006. - 7.
+Notwithstanding policy 2.2.8.2, minor adjustments may be made to the boundaries of rural settlements outside of a municipal comprehensive review, subject to the following: - a) the affected settlement area is not in the Greenbelt Area; - b) the change would constitute minor rounding out of existing development, in keeping with the rural character of the area; - c) confirmation that water and wastewater servicing can be provided in an appropriate manner that is suitable for the long-term with no negative impacts on water; and - d) Sections 2 (Wise Use and Management of Resources) and 3 (Protecting Public Health and Safety) of the PPS are applied.